-Shop Now: On-Store Troubleshooting
+Shop Now: On-Store Troubleshooting (Manual)

 OVERVIEW

-Important: If you partner with certain third-party apps such as SpurIT Pre-Order or Preorder Manager, you must create a new checkout button.
-Otherwise, your current checkout button will direct customers to the Shopify checkout instead of Loop's On-Store checkout.
-Check out our section about third parties.
+Important: If partnering with certain third-party apps such as SpurIT Pre-Order or Preorder Manager, merchants must create a new checkout button.
+Otherwise, their current checkout button(s) will direct shoppers to the Shopify checkout instead of Loop's On-Store checkout.
+Check out Loop's section about third parties.

 In this article:

-1. Check your attach value
+1. Check the attach value

 1. Go to Shopify admin > Sales channels > Online Store.